 b.
-If a collaborative lawyer, in accordance with a limitation of representation clause in a collaborative law participation agreement as described in section a., ceases further representation of a client or is disqualified from representation of a party, A party's the collaborative lawyer shall give prompt notice to all other parties in a record of a discharge or withdrawal the cessation of representation or discharge.
+If a collaborative lawyer, in accordance with a limitation of representation clause in a collaborative law participation agreement as described in section a., ceases further representation of a client or is disqualified from representation of a party, the collaborative lawyer shall give prompt notice to all other parties in a record of the cessation of representation or discharge shall be given to all parties in a record.

-e. b.
-A collaborative law participation agreement does not terminate if a collaborative lawyer, on behalf of a party:(1) requests that a tribunal incorporate a settlement agreement into a final judgment; or Although an attorney may request a tribunal to issue emergency relief to protect the health, safety, welfare or interests of the party (or defend against such a request), upon commencement of such an action, the collaborative law process will terminate in accordance with Section 6 (b) (2).
+b.
+A collaborative law participation agreement does not terminate if a collaborative lawyer, on behalf of a party requests that a tribunal incorporate a settlement agreement into a final judgment.
+A request of a tribunal to issue emergency relief to protect the health, safety, welfare or interests of the party (or defend against such a request), upon commencement of such an action, will terminate the collaborative law process in accordance with Section 6 (b) (2).